ethbian/jitsi-meet-stats/README.md

 The **CARBON_SERVER** defines your graphite server.
 If you change **GRAPHITE_PREFIX** you'll have to update provided grafana dashboards as well
 (dashboard variables).
 Once finished - execute the jmstats.py script and see if it's working.

+If you're not using jitsi-videobridge2 update the jmstats.service and replace this line:

+> After=jitsi-videobridge2.service

+with this line:

+> After=jitsi-videobridge.service

+OK, you're ready to go:

 ```
 cp jmstats.py /usr/local/bin/